dbsectrainer/enterprise-grade-checklists/README.md

 ## Getting Started

+You can either:

+- Visit the [live demo](https://dbsectrainer.github.io/enterprise-grade-checklists/) to start using the dashboard immediately, or
+- Set up locally:
   1. Clone the repository
   2. Open `index.html` in your web browser
   3. Navigate through different checklists using the dashboard cards
   4. Track your progress as you complete items in each checklist
   5. Use the Return to Dashboard button to navigate back to the main view

 ## Case Study & Architecture